dasmondng/Image-Description-Generator/README.md

 Upload images to LLM (LM Studio) to generate a description

 # Thing/s to Fix
-- Display for excel keeps flickering
+- Display for excel keeps flickering (fixed ✅)

 # Progression Made
 - ✅ User can upload either image or video files